FabioRamos12/let-me-ask/README.md

 Remembering that it will be necessary to create an account in [Firebase](https://firebase.google.com/) and a project to make the Realtime Database available.

+Don't forget to copy and paste the Firebase configuration containing your app's keys and identifiers into the .env.local file.

 ```bash
 #Copy and paste this code on Rules(Regras) table
 {